JTarletta/ImageClassificationProject/README.md

 # ImageClassificationProject
-An approach to the development of a web application for image classification based on ImageNet.
+A simple approach to developing a web application for image classification based on ImageNet.

 Using:
 - Python